nickfff-dev/csslessons/readme.md

           pc	Picas	1pc = 1/6th of 1in
           pt	Points	1pt = 1/72nd of 1in
           px	Pixels	1px = 1/96th of 1in

+      Relative length units

+      are relative to something else, perhaps the size of the parent element's font, or the size of the viewport.
+          Unit	Relative to
+          em	Font size of the parent, in the case of typographical properties like font-size, and font size of the element itself, in the case of other properties like width ex	x-height of the element's font.
+          ch	The advance measure (width) of the glyph "0" of the element's font. rem	The root element's font size.
+          lh	Line height of the element.
+          rlh	Line height of the root element.
+When used on the font-size or line-height properties of the root element, it refers to the properties' initial value. vw	1% of the viewport's width.
+          vh	1% of the viewport's height.
+          vmin	1% of the viewport's smaller dimension. vmax	1% of the viewport's larger dimension. vb	1% of the size of the initial containing block in the direction of the root element's block axis. vi	1% of the size of the initial containing block in the direction of the root element's inline axis

+ems and rems

+     the em unit means "my parent element's font-size" in the case of typography.
+The <li> elements inside a <ul> parent with a font-size of 1.3ems take their sizing from their parent (1.3 x parentfontsize).
+So each successive level of nesting gets progressively larger, as each has its font size set to 1.3em — 1.3 times its parent's font size.

+     rem unit means "The root element's font-size" (rem stands for "root em").
+The <li> elements inside the <ul> with a font-size of 1.3 rem and html root of 16px take their sizing from the root element (<html> i.e 16px x 1.3).
+This means that each successive level of nesting does not keep getting larger.

+Percentages

+    percentages is that they are always set relative to some other value if you set an element's font-size as a percentage, it will be a percentage of the font-size of the element's parent.
+    If you use a percentage for a width value, it will be a percentage of the width of the parent.

+Color
+    The standard color system available in modern computers supports 24-bit colors which allows the display of about 16.7 million distinct colors via a combination of different red, green and blue channels with 256 different values per channel (256 x 256 x 256 = 16,777,216)

+    Hexadecimal RGB values

+        Each pair of values represents one of the channels — red, green and blue each hexa color value  can take one of 16 values between 0 and f (which represents 15) that total up to 256

+        0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, d, e, f
+        256 156 0
+        #ff9c00

+Functions

+  calc()

+     using calc() to make the box 20% + 100px wide.The 20% is calculated from the width of the parent container